-The Journal of Business Chemistry is jointly published by the Institute of Business Administration at the Department of Chemistry and Pharmacy (University of Münster) and the Center for Industry and Sustainability (Provadis School of International Management and Technology, Frankfurt/Main).
+The Journal of Business Chemistry is jointly published by Prof. Dr. Jens Leker (affiliated with the Institute of Business Administration at the Department of Chemistry and Pharmacy, University of Münster) and Prof. Dr. Hannes Utikal (affiliated with the Center for Industry and Sustainability, Provadis School of International Management and Technology, Frankfurt/Main).
 It is published every four months as an open access journal.

 Editorial policies are the responsibility of the Editors-in-Chief and the Executive Editors under the general authority of the Institute of Business Administration and the Center for Industry and Sustainability.
 The Journal of Business Chemistry publishes original, refereed material concerned with all aspects of business chemistry.
 It is devoted to developing theories and practices of management and leadership in the chemical industry.
 The journal is designed to appeal to both practicing managers and academics.

 Commentaries are short statements regarding current research/business problems or previous articles of the Journal of Business Chemistry.
 They mainly reflect the author’s personal opinion and should encourage the scientific discussion.